oroinc/documentation/user/index.rst

 User Documentation
 ==================

-Oro Online User Documentation is an aggregated and structured knowledge base of information on OroCRM and OroCommerce applications.
+Oro Online User Documentation is an aggregated and structured knowledge base of information on OroCommerce application.
 It is designed for all business users work who with the application UI.

 Oro User Documentation is split into four sections, each delivering user-specific content in different ways: